IBM/SalesEnablement-L3-OpenShift/docs/prerequisites.md

+# What you will need

 Please ensure you’ve prepared and reviewed the following before embarking on this lab:

 - A web browser
 - Sign up for an IBMID on IBM Cloud (this will be linked with your w3ID if you are an IBMer)
 - Request access to the IBM Technology Zone (ITZ)
 !!! note "Note"
     You must agree to the terms and conditions of theenvironment to use these resources.